mido3ds/match-reservation-system/api.md

 # API endpoints
-All API endpoints should return code=200 whether an error happened or not.
-Except when a requested page/endpoint doesn't exist, then return 404.
-Or if an internal server exception happened, then return 500.

-If any other error happened, then return code=200 and body={'error': '< describe cause of error >'}.
+If any error happened, then return its code and body={'error': '< describe cause of error >'}.
-If not error happened, either no body is returned, or 'error' is not in the body.
+If no error happened, either no body is returned, or 'error' is not in the body.

-The reason not to use standard http codes, because they suck 凸( ` ﾛ ´ )凸.
-With err messages in json, you can describe verbosely what happened, and it's less code to deal with in the frontend.

 ## Users
 ### POST /api/user